gamemanual0/gm0/source/docs/getting-started-in-ftc/rookie-building.rst

 competitiveness of the robot.
 In addition, 2 motor robots may struggle to get over obstacles or climb up ramps, due to less power.
+One question that often comes up is "don't I need more motors for other things on the robot?"
+This is a valid question, but the answer is generally no.
-Typically, it is always possible to build a competitive robot with 4 motors allocated to drivetrain, and 4 motors to other mechanisms, so there should be no reason to skimp on drivetrain motors.
+It is possible to build a competitive robot with 4 motors allocated to drivetrain, and 4 motors for other mechanisms, so there should be no reason to skimp.
+Do remember that the drivetrain is the foundation of the robot.
+Your mechanisms will not be anywhere near optimized if the drivetrain can't get your robot from A to B quickly and efficiently.
+There has not been a game in FTC history where the top robots needed >4 motors for the drivetrain, so this is a pretty safe rule to follow.

 Pushbot → Mecanum, 6WD, Other Recommended Drivetrains
 =====================================================
 .. important:: The pushbot drivetrain,
-    commonly built by first-year teams using the FIRST-provided guides, should not be used as a competitive drivetrain.
+    commonly built by first-year teams using the FIRST-provided guides, is not recommended as a competitive drivetrain.

 We do recommend teams who have purchased the Tetrix kit to build it for educational purposes only -